Africa: Reasons to be proud

 At executive committee level, African women hold 23 percent of positions, compared with a global average of 20 percent.
 At CEO level, they hold 5 percent of positions, compared with 4 percent globally, making Africa the top-performing region alongside the United States.

 In 11 African countries, women hold close to one-third of the seats in parliaments.

 Rwanda has the highest proportion of women parliamentarians in the world.
 It is the first and only country in the world where more than half of parliamentarians are female

 Sub-Saharan Africa has the highest regional female entrepreneurial activity rate in the world, with nearly a third of businesses having some female ownership.

 In African government the number of women parliamentarians has almost doubled over the past 15 years and the number of women in cabinet has grown fivefold in 35 years.

 Women are more active as economic agents in Africa than anywhere else in the world.
 They perform the majority of agricultural activities, own a third of all firms and, in some countries, make up some 70% of employees.

 Agriculture remains the backbone of Africa’s economy, employing 70% of the population.
 Women play a major role in the agricultural economy; they make up two-thirds of the agricultural labour force and produce the majority of Africa’s food.

-Our industry-leading technology protects your money and guarantees it arrives safely every time
+We use industry-leading technology that protects your money and guarantees it arrives safely every time.

-See our low fees and the best exchange rates up front, with no hidden costs
+See our low fees and our best exchange rates up front, with no hidden costs